expertanalytics/cvcreator/README.rst

 ===============

 The project uses `poetry`_ to manage its development installation.
-Assuming `poetry`_ installed on your system, installing ``chaospy`` for development can be done from the repository root with the command:
+Assuming `poetry`_ installed on your system, installing ``cvcreator`` for development can be done from the repository root with the command:

 .. code-block:: bash

     poetry install

-This will install all required dependencies and chaospy into a virtual environment.
+This will install all required dependencies and cvcreator into a virtual environment.
 To enter the create environment, run:

 .. code-block:: bash